JonnyBanana/W1Nd0wS_BADstrings/README.md

 <BR>

-But You can Create this folder with this command in cmd:
+But You can Create this folder(Very Unstable) with this command in cmd:

 Create Dir:  md \\.\c:\con